The Majestical Acropolis of Athens

 Other Structures

-There were also many other beautiful structures and buildings on the top of the Acropolis in addition to the Parthenon though only ruins of these remain today .....
+There were also many other structures and important buildings on the top of the Acropolis in addition to the Parthenon though only ruins of these remain today .....
 Read More

 Theatre of Dionysos

-The impressive Theatre of Dioysos located on the south slope of the Acropolis, and classical works by Sophocles, Euripides and Aeschylus were performed here .....
+The impressive Theatre of Dioysos located on the south slope of the ancient walls, and classical works by Sophocles, Euripides and Aeschylus were performed here .....
 Read More

 Odeon of Herodes Atticus